mia-platform/documentation/versioned_docs/version-6.x.x/development_suite/set-up-infrastructure/create-project.md

 `layerId` and `logicalScopeLayers` are mutually exclusive, since the first one must be used when a `tenantId` is specified for the project, while the latter not.

+### CMS Configurations

-**All the above properties can be defined via CMS** after a project has been created, because they only provide extra information that will be eventually rendered in the DevOps Console Home Page.
+All the above properties can be defined via CMS after a project has been created, because they only provide extra information that will be eventually rendered in the DevOps Console Home Page.

-Let's say we have created a project as follows (with `tenantId`):
+Let's say we have created a project as follows:

 ```json
 {